PLDT vs. NLRC and Abucay

 Ruling

-- The Court clarified that separation pay as a measure of social justice is permissible only when an employee is validly dismissed for causes other than serious misconduct or those reflecting on moral character (e.g., inefficiency, non-iniquitous loss of confidence, redundancy, retrenchment to prevent losses, or closure of establishment not due to serious business losses or financial reverses).
+- Distinction: Separation pay may be allowed as a measure of social justice only where the employee is validly dismissed for causes other than serious misconduct or those reflecting on moral character (e.g., inefficiency, poor attendance, loss of confidence due to irreconcilable differences).

-- The Court also ruled that if separation pay is found due, it should generally be computed at one month's salary for every year of service, assuming the length of service is material, without prejudice to more favorable agreements.
+- Computation: When separation pay is found due under the circumstances, it shall be computed at the rate of one month salary for every year of service, without prejudice to special agreements providing higher rates.

 Doctrines